 If you fail to appear before the court, the bond or cash is forfeited.
 The money is sent to the state disbursement unit for further disbursement to the child support recipient.

-Usually, the court will set a bail bond equivalent to outstanding child support balance.
-The courts will forfeit the bond and use the funds to offset outstanding balance if you fail to adhere to the bond terms.
-You can pay cash only bail bonds with cash in hand, bank deposit, or credit cards.
+Usually, the court will set a bail bond equivalent to an outstanding child support balance.
+The courts will forfeit the bond and use the funds to offset the outstanding balance if you fail to adhere to the bond terms.
+You can pay cash-only bail bonds with cash in hand, bank deposit, or credit cards.
 If the defendant is jailed for whatever reasons, the forfeited bond is used to recoup child support.

 Child support debt is one of the easiest.
 It can be deducted directly from paycheck through wage withholding and intercepting tax refunds.
 However, child support cannot be discharged in bankruptcy.

 While the court is interested in ensuring you pay child support on time, the delinquency will be pursued as a felony or criminal matter.
 To avoid an unpleasant arrest, you should strive to clear your bond fast, work with the courts, and pay child support on time.

 Bond Money Can be used to Pay Child Support

 Custodial parents might have a hard time paying for child support, especially if no enforcement measure seems to work.
 The custodial can, however, pursue bond money posted on a criminal case by requesting the court garnish bond money.
 The bond money is used to settle the balance for child support.